teemow/Blog/source/_posts/2003-04-01-satelite-images-from-bagdad.markdown

 ---

-DigitalGlobe has a &lt;a title=&quot;DigitalGlobe | Baghdad Image Gallery&quot; href=&quot;http://www.digitalglobe.com/gallery/baghdad/&quot;&gt;Baghdad Image Gallery&lt;/a&gt; online.
+DigitalGlobe has a &lt;a title=&quot;DigitalGlobe | Baghdad Image Gallery&quot; href=&quot;http://www.digitalglobe.com/gallery/baghdad/&quot;&gt;Baghdad Image Gallery online.
 There are some very very good satelite images from september 10th 2002 available and some good ones from March 27th.
 I am currently downloading a 50 MB Image of downtown Bagdad from September 10th. :)